What if I told you that meditation can change your brain?

 It’s not.
 The changes don’t come overnight, but require some effort and practice.
 But the time you put in learning how to meditate is well spent, and it can certainly help you be more aware of what happens in your mind, as well as less reactive to emotional situations.

 To start meditating, you don’t need anything apart from a cushion to sit on and one of the numerous beginner’s manuals that can be found online.
-If you would like to make your brain training a bit easier and more efficient, you can also try using non-invasive brain stimulation.
-Devices such as NeoRhythm use magnetic pulses to guide your brainwaves towards the desired frequency.
+If you want to make your brain training a bit easier and more efficient, you can also try using non-invasive brain stimulation.
+Devices such as Omnipemf’s PEMF devices use magnetic pulses to guide your brainwaves toward the desired frequency.
 The Omnipemf app features six programs designed for meditation.
-For more guidance, take a look here.

 FOX, K. C. R., NIJEBOER, S., DIXON, M. L., FLOMAN, J. L., ELLAMIL, M., RUMAK, S. P., … CHRISTOFF, K. (2014).
 Is meditation associated with altered brain structure?
 A systematic review and meta-analysis of morphometric neuroimaging in meditation practitioners.
 Neuroscience and Biobehavioral Reviews, 43, 48–73.